zshcole/fullstackopen2025/part0/README.md

 ## 2. **Single Page App (SPA) Loading**

 This diagram illustrates how the single-page app (SPA) version of the notes application is loaded.
 The browser fetches the minimal HTML document, CSS, and JavaScript files.
-The JavaScript then dynamically fetches the initial data (in JSON format) from the server and renders the app without requiring a full page reload.
+The JavaScript then dynamically fetches the initial data e(in JSON format) from the server and renders the app without requiring a full page reload.

 ## 3. **New Note on SPA**